DuJuan Harris: Pittsburgh Steelers

-On August 27, 2012, Harris was claimed off waivers by the Pittsburgh Steelers and later released on August 31.
+On August 27, 2012, Harris was claimed off waivers by the Pittsburgh Steelers, but was released four days later.

 Green Bay Packers

 On October 24, 2012, Harris was signed to the Green Bay Packers' practice squad.
-Prior to being signed, he spent one week as a car salesman at a Jacksonville Chrysler Jeep Dodge Ram Arlington On December 1, 2012, Harris was signed to the Packers' active roster.
-He scored his first NFL touchdown on December 9 in a 27–20 win over the Detroit Lions.
-On January 5, 2013, in the NFC Wild Card game against the Vikings Harris totaled 100 yards in rushing and receiving with a touchdown as the Packers went on to win 24–10.
-In the NFC Divisional Playoff loss to the San Francisco 49ers, Harris carried the ball 11 times, rushing for 53 yards and a touchdown.
+Prior to being signed, he spent one week as a car salesman at a Jacksonville Chrysler Jeep Dodge Ram Arlington On December 1, Harris was signed to the Packers' active roster.
+He scored his first NFL touchdown on December 9 in a 27–20 victory over the Detroit Lions.

+On January 5, 2013, during the Wild Card Round against the Vikings Harris totaled 100 yards in rushing and receiving with a touchdown as the Packers went on to win 24–10.
+In the Divisional Round loss to the San Francisco 49ers, Harris carried the ball 11 times, rushing for 53 yards and a touchdown.
 He added 2 receptions for 11 yards.

 On August 27, 2013, it was announced that Harris would miss the entire 2013 football season with a knee injury.

-On March 10, 2015, the agent for running back DuJuan Harris said the Green Bay Packers declined to extend a qualifying tender offer to the restricted free agent, and he would be released from the team.
+On March 10, 2015, Harris' agent said the Packers declined to extend a qualifying tender offer to the restricted free agent, and he would be released from the team.